|Fish Taco Salad (aka, deconstructed fish tacos) with Avocado Chipotle Dressing - recipe in post|

 2 TBSP milk

-2-3 large handfuls corn chips, finely crushed (about 7oz. by weight)
+2-3 large handfuls tortilla chips, finely crushed (about 7oz. by weight)

 1-2 TBSP fresh chopped cilantro